NCAS-CMS/cfa-conventions/source/cfa.md

 fragments.
 Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.
-The fragment URIs define file loctions relative to the CFA-netCDF file.
+The fragment URIs define file locations relative to the CFA-netCDF file.
 Both fragment files have the same format, so the `format` variable can be stored as a scalar variable.*